 Removing old display items will be much easier when you hold the stapler at an angle when you tack items to the board.
 The staples will stick out at one side - perfect to get hold of and pull them out when you change displays.

 TIP: Use a glue gun

-Glue guns are the most fantastic tools for creating displays.
+Glue guns are fantastic tools for creating displays.
 You can attach all sorts of materials like hard plastic, metal, fabric and everything else you can think off.

 No need to say that a display with the large ancient animals who’s name means: ‘fearfully great lizard’ will rouse the fantasy and make one wonder how it must have been to live in a world with the flying Pterodactyl, the Brachyceratops or the Deinocheirus.
 SCARY probably!!!!!!!!!!

 Fabric for the background (one of the emporiums)